-and "MI-2017 Female".
-The workbook also includes VBA code to enable the calculation of a similar scale with a variation in parameters in case that may be needed for some purpose such as sensitivity testing; see the worksheet "Parameters" and follow the instructions.
+The full set of rates for CIA MI-2017 are provided in the Excel workbook, available for download from the CIA, called Constructing MI-2017 (Canadian Institute of Actuaries, 2017), in the worksheets "MI-2017 Male" and "MI-2017 Female".
+The workbook also includes Visual Basic for Applications (VBA) code to enable the calculation of a similar scale with a variation in parameters in case that may be needed for some purpose such as sensitivity testing; see the worksheet "Parameters" and follow the instructions.